Why you have to “Pay to Play” on Facebook & Instagram

 Be savvy with your real estate Facebook marketing

-As with all types of digital marketing, the aim of social media marketing is ultimately to bring audiences across to your website.
-Once on your website, you can work hard to turn them into subscribers by encouraging them to sign up to your email list and text message alerts.
-It’s worth remembering that your audience on Facebook, just like your audiences on search engines and real estate portals, are not your own – you have to make an active effort to convert them into your own audiences.
-Relying completely on audiences from social platforms is like building your house on rented land – the lease may expire, and the cost will almost certainly increase.
+It’s worth remembering that your audiences on Facebook, just like your audiences on search engines and real estate portals, are not your own – you still have to create appealing marketing messages and reasons to give you their contact details in order to convert them into contacts in your database.
+Relying entirely on social platform audiences is like building your house on rented land – the lease may expire, and the cost will almost certainly increase.

 “Social platforms are like building your house on rented land – the lease may expire, and the cost will almost certainly increase.”